Sunshine (2024 film): Production

 Antoinette Jadaone began conceiving the film in 2020 after watching Jojo Rabbit, in which she noted the idea of the titular character imagining a fictitious adaptation of Adolf Hitler into life.
 As part of her research, Jadaone cited the presence of abortifacients being sold next to religious items around Quiapo Church, a Catholic shrine in Manila.
 She also sought to raise awareness about women’s reproductive rights, teenage pregnancy and abortion, which she described as taboo in the Philippines due to the country's conservative background.

 As part of her role as a gymnast, Racal trained with athletes and coaches from the Gymnastics Association of the Philippines to perform several stunts.
 Production was nearly called off due to high costs, estimated at until the Film Development Council of the Philippines offered a grant, which was followed by other production companies stepping in.
 Piolo Pascual was cast as a pastor in the film, but refused to take a talent fee.
 The film was shot in Manila, particularly in Quiapo and Rizal Avenue.
-Its musical score, which was inspired by electronic music and the The Chemical Brothers single "Elektrobank", was created by Rico Blanco, whose relationship with Racal ended in the same year the film was released.
+Its musical score, which was inspired by electronic music and The Chemical Brothers single "Elektrobank", was created by Rico Blanco, whose romantic relationship with Racal ended in the same year the film was released.